 Exceptions to our quick turnaround timescale

-Pre orders – if you have placed an order that includes products on pre order, then they will be despatched to you as soon as they are available.
-If your order includes pre order bare roots or root balls you will be notified once they are being despatched (root balls from mid to late October and bare roots from early to mid November).
+Pre orders – if you have placed an order that includes products on pre order, then they will be dispatched to you as soon as they are available.
+If your order includes pre order bare roots or root balls you will be notified once they are being dispatched (root balls from mid to late October and bare roots from early to mid November).

 Root balls – lifting root balls involves the use of complex, heavy machinery, this lifting is carried out twice a week in the root ball season so we do still have a prompt turnaround timescale but if your order has just missed one lifting, it will be a few days before we lift again.
 We are always happy to confirm when we can deliver to you before you order.
 The benefit of this method of supplying root balls is that they are always fresh and therefore have a higher success rate than root balls that are stored out of the soil.

-Weather conditions can affect despatch – bare root and root ball plants are not lifted if the ground is too cold (it damages the roots) and the delivery of all plants can be affected if the water supply is frozen (because we water all plants before packing).
+Weather conditions can affect dispatch – bare root and root ball plants are not lifted if the ground is too cold (it damages the roots) and the delivery of all plants can be affected if the water supply is frozen (because we water all plants before packing).
 Extremely hot can also be challenging and occasionally we hold back orders for species that are particularly vulnerable.
 We ask our customers to be mindful of bank holidays when couriers are not active.

 We’d like to stress that although there are exceptions, the vast majority of our orders are dispatched extremely quickly and we are proud of our logistics developed over many years of delivering plants to tens of thousands of customers.

 We inspect plants carefully before dispatch but accept that very occasionally things may go wrong.
 Complaints regarding bad condition of plants must be made immediately to [email protected] We may require a photograph to be sent to us to verify the condition.